HospitalJobs.com shares tips on what to include in a resume, how to describe work experience, and proofreading ideas.

 For most resumes, keep it to one or two pages.
 If your resume is longer, consider if everything you’ve included is necessary.

-After your contact information, begin your resume with a headline or summary statement clearly highlighting your most relevant qualifications.
+After your contact information, begin your resume for a hospital job with a headline or summary statement clearly highlighting your most relevant qualifications.
 This short description (one to three sentences) should advertise your skill set and professional goals.
 Expand on your qualifications deeper in your resume and in your cover letter.

 For example, a medical receptionist with a track record of customer satisfaction might write: “Medical front office professional with 3+ years of experience in patient customer service”.